 Pioneering Spirit (formerly Pieter Schelte) is the largest construction vessel ever built.
 Inspired by the offshore heavy lifting pioneer Pieter Schelte Heerema (1908–81) and designed completely in-house, the vessel is designed for the single-lift installation and removal of large oil and gas platforms and the installation of record-weight pipelines.

 The emergence of Pioneering Spirit signifies a step-change in offshore installation and decommissioning.
 Built at the DSME shipyard in South Korea (2011–14), the vessel commenced offshore operations in the summer of 2016 and set a new offshore lifting record with her first commercial job, removal of Repsol’s 13,500 t Yme production unit in the Norwegian North Sea, on 22 August 2016.

 The twin-hulled vessel is 382 m long and 124 m wide.
-At the bow is a slot, 122 m long and 59 m wide, that enables Pioneering Spirit to straddle a platform and remove entire topsides in a single lift using eight sets of horizontal lifting beams.
-Two tilting lift beams for the installation and removal of jackets will be located at the vessel’s stern.
-Pioneering Spirit is also equipped with pipelay equipment that makes it possible to install record-weight pipelines from shallow to ultra-deep water, and achieve high lay rates.
-The tensioner capacity of 2000 t is double the capacity of the world's largest pipelay vessel, Allseas' own Solitaire and will enable Pioneering Spirit to shift pipelaying boundaries even further.
+At the bow is a slot, 122 m long and 59 m wide, that enables Pioneering Spirit to straddle a platform and remove entire topsides – up to 48,000 t – in a single lift using eight sets of horizontal lifting beams.
+Two tilting lift beams for the installation and removal of jackets – up to 25,000 t – will be located at the vessel’s stern.
+Complementing the lifting systems is a 5000 t special purpose crane for additional lifts such as lighter topsides and jackets, modules and bridges.

 In the event that Pioneering Spirit is required for platform topsides installation or removal work, the stinger will be removed from the bow section of the vessel and stored on a purpose-built stinger barge, Bumblebee.